 Voted St. Croix’s People’s Choice Best Restaurant, Rum Runners on the waterfront has kids covered with chicken fingers and cheese quesadillas.
 More adventurous eater should try the conch fritters, and parents, don’t miss the rum cake liberally doused with local Cruzan Rum.

-Ready to start planning your trip to the US Virgin Islands with kids?
+Ready to start planning your trip to St. Croix with kids?